Omena0/TrackPack/README.md

 - `assets/minecraft/textures/gui/sprites/toast/system.png`:
     a transparent 160x32 png

-By doing this, the toast message is effectively invisible.
-It is still there, you just can't see it. **The fact that a server resource pack can override such important messages is quite ridiculous and shocking.**
+This effectively makes the toast message invisible.
+It is still there technically, but you just can't see it. **The fact that a server resource pack can override such important messages is quite ridiculous and shocking.**

-### Is this exploit truly hidden?
+### Is This Exploit Truly Hidden?

-No. But it is very difficult for a normal player to know something malicious is going on.
+No. But it is very difficult for a normal player to realize something malicious is going on.

-When the exploit is active, the client would generate a lot of error messages like this in the log:
+When the exploit is active, the client generates a lot of error messages like this in the log:
 ```
 [02:32:18] [Download-20/INFO] (Minecraft) Pack 22 failed to download
 [02:32:18] [Download-20/ERROR] (Minecraft) Failed to download http://127.0.0.1:0